 The administrative investigation shall include, but is not limited to: an analysis of the allegations and defenses presented using the preponderance of evidence standard; consideration of all relevant documents, including written statements and other materials presented by the parties; interviews of the parties and other individuals and/or witnesses; and/or reviewing certain documents or materials in the possession of either party that the administrative investigator has deemed relevant.
-The administrative investigator may review any university police investigation reports or the investigation reports of local law enforcement authorities to the extent that said reports are releasable in accordance with the laws of the Commonwealth.
+The administrative investigator may review any university police investigation reports or the investigation reports of local law enforcement authorities.